kferris10/506-final/index.md

 ---
 ### Number 2

-For this problem, we are given information of the math scores of 500 students in grades 6 through 9.
+For this problem, we are given information on the math scores of 500 students in grades 6 through 9.
 The distribution of score in each grade is plotted below.
 It looks as though there is a linear relationship between score and grade so I treated grade as a quantitative variable.

 <img src="assets/fig/scoreBoxPlots.png" title="plot of chunk scoreBoxPlots" alt="plot of chunk scoreBoxPlots" style="display: block; margin: auto;" />